Usability & UX

 Easy To Complete

-Lastly, expected (and unexpected) situations will happen which require user actions or input.
-Make resolving of these actions as easy as possible to complete the action or find.
+Lastly, expected (and unexpected) situations often require user actions or input.
+Make resolving these occurences as easy as possible to complete the action.

 The disk space of your Qube "Work" is full